semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 - IDE
 - `pre-commit`

-Your scan configuration, such as rules and policies, or type of scan (SAST, SCA, or secrets) are preserved across all environments.
+Your scan configuration, such as rules and policies, and scan analysis (SAST, SCA, or secrets) are preserved across all environments.

 Users comfortable with granting Semgrep code access, can quickly deploy Semgrep to thousands of repositories through [Managed Scans](/deployment/managed-scanning).